Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 <!--more-->

-...
-I will use JS, but many things apply to other platforms ...
+I will mostly use JS for examples, as it has most complete and illustrative async story, but things I'll cover apply to other platforms as well.

 [python-async]: https://docs.python.org/3/whatsnew/3.5.html#pep-492-coroutines-with-async-and-await-syntax
 [clojure-async]: http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html